 This is the text of an speech that Dr Kalim Siddiqui gave at the Islamic Cultural Centre, London, in October 1958.
 It confirms his life-long interest in the Seerah and its socio-political elements.
 He was planning research into the political dimensions of the Seerah at the time of his death nearly 40 years later.
-The original typescript given above is not very clear, so a retyped version is available here.
+Two versions are available, the original typescript and, because this is not very clear, a re-typed version.

 - Writings on Pakistan discussed by the PRPI in 1971-72

 The discussions that led to the establishment of the Muslim Institute were originally focused on the failure and break-up of Pakistan.
 In 1971-72, the initial idea that emerged was to establish a Pakistan Research and Planning Institute (PRPI).
 A number of these meetings were based on writings by Dr Kalim.
 These writings included: